Complete Guide on How to Get a Mexico Resident Visa

 Once you are approved by the consulate and have your visa in your passport, you have six months to enter Mexico to finish getting your residency.
 After entering Mexico, you have 30 days to get to Mexican immigration (INM) to begin finalizing your residency.
 You must use the INM office closest to where you will be living.
 Note that finalizing your residency can take a week or two, during which time you are not allowed to leave Mexico without written permission.

-When you enter Mexico after getting your residency visa, you will get an FMM ("tourist visa").
-When you are filling this out, write either RESIDENTE TEMPORAL or RESIDENTE PERMANENTE (whichever applies) across the top in big block letters.
+When you enter Mexico after getting your residency visa, you will get an FMM ("tourist visa") if you are entering at a port of entry still issuing paper FMMs.
+When you are filling this out, write either RESIDENTE TEMPORAL (temporary residency) or RESIDENTE PERMANENTE (permanent residency), whichever applies, across the top in big block letters.
+Use whatever address you will be staying at.
+Mark the purpose of your trip as "other."
 Show the immigration agent the visa in your passport.
 This is very important as you DO NOT want to enter Mexico as a tourist, which cancels the visa you just paid for!
 The agent will know what to do.
 He/she will give you 30 days on the FMM and mark the CANJE ("exchange") box.
-You turn in this FMM with your initial application to finalize your residency.
+You will turn in this FMM with your initial application to finalize your residency with INM.

 Leaving Mexico During Visa Processing

 To get this letter, you must go to INM at least five working days prior to the date you need to travel with a completed application and proof of travel (e.g., plane ticket).
-There is a fee of $484 pesos (as of 2022) for this.
+There is a fee of $484 pesos (as of 2022).
 You will be able to pick-up your letter in five days.
-You present this letter at the INM window at the airport (instead of your residency card because you don't have one yet) when you go to get your travel FMM.
+Present this letter at the INM window at the airport (instead of your residency card because you don't have one yet) when you go to get your travel FMM.
 If traveling by land, you would need to find the INM office at the border and get a travel FMM from them.